Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Introduction

 Despite the notable reduction of the configuration space, the theoretical treatment of these optomechanical models remains challenging in many-body settings.
 Even for a single-mode cavity, the size of the Hilbert space becomes prohibitively large for moderate intracavity photon numbers.
 As a result, the effective models available in the literature often become invalid in the most interesting regimes---for instance, beyond the paradigmatic Dicke phase transition~\cite{Baumann2010Dicke,Brennecke:2013}.
 Therefore, the modeling of these dynamics is often founded on phenomenological, albeit plausible, assumptions~\cite{Baumann2010Dicke,DallaTorre:2013,Zupancic2019P}.
-Some of these models are reproduced by Lindblad master equations, which are derived from the optomechanical master equation by perturbatively eliminating the photonic degrees of freedom~\cite{Larson:2008,Fernandez:2010,Schuetz:2013}.
-This procedure further reduces the configuration space and yields a so-called \textit{atom-only} description, in which the only remaining degrees of freedom are atomic (see Fig.\ \ref{fig:1}(c) for an abstraction).
-However, the validity of these atom-only master equations has been questioned in several studies~\cite{Damanet:2019,Halati:2020a,Palacino:2021,Orso:2025}, some of which provide numerical evidence of discrepancies between the predictions of the atom-only models and the numerical simulations of the corresponding optomechanical master equations.
+In addition, the majority of the studies rely on mean-field approximations, discarding fluctuation effects that are relevant at the self-organization transition, or on the weak-coupling regime, whose validity is limited to the normal, disordered phase.
+Some of these models are described by master equations, which are derived from the optomechanical master equation by perturbatively eliminating the photonic degrees of freedom~\cite{Nimmrichter:2010,Chiacchio:2018}.
+This procedure further reduces the configuration space and yields a so-called \textit{atom-only} description, in which the only remaining degrees of freedom are atomic.
+Figure~\ref{fig:1}(c) shows an abstraction of the resulting model for the setup of subplot (a), where the atoms interact via global forces.
+Atom-only models were also derived using operator-based approaches for ultracold atoms, under the assumption that the atomic temperature is sufficiently low such that the cavity field adiabatically follows the atomic motion, even for relatively large photon numbers~\cite{Larson:2008,Larson:2008a,Fernandez:2010}.
+Models based on this approach~\cite{Dogra:2016,Niederle:2016,Flottat:2017,Himbert:2019} have been qualitatively reproducing experimental measurements~\cite{Landig:2016}.
+Subplot (d) illustrates the expected regimes of validity of the various approaches.
+Recently, the validity of atom-only models has been questioned in several studies~\cite{Damanet:2019,Halati:2020a,Palacino:2021,Orso:2025}, some of which provide numerical evidence of discrepancies between their predictions and the numerical simulations of the corresponding optomechanical master equations.
+Solving this debate would enable to develop an overarching atom-only framework that permits to effectively describe a wide parameter regime, including the transition to self-organization and the onset of macroscopic, light-induced quantum coherences and entanglement.